stephram/movie-info/README.md

 A solution to be added to a customer’s website that can solve their core problem: allow users to see which of the two streaming providers are streaming their chosen movie at a lower price.

+*See the `Challenge_Pack.pdf` and `Wireframes.pdf` files in the root of the repository for a detailed description of the challenge.*

 ## Assumptions

 * The Movie ID values consistently have the first two characters represent the provider.